tldr-pages/tldr/pages/common/jhipster.md

 `jhipster ci-cd`

-- Generate a docker-compose.yml file for your application(s):

-`jhipster docker-compose`

-- Generate a Kubernetes configuration for your applications:
+- Generate a Kubernetes configuration for your application:

 `jhipster kubernetes`